-This low carb chocolate cake is an easy cake to make when you’re craving chocolate cake.
-It is rich, moist and full of chocolate flavor.
+This keto chocolate cake is an easy cake to make when you’re craving chocolate cake but want something low-carb.
+It is rich, moist, and full of chocolate flavor.
 It only takes two ingredients to make it and doesn’t need any flour or flour alternatives.

 This chocolate cake tastes like a flourless chocolate cake.
 It has a rich chocolate flavor, almost like eating brownies.
 However, the texture is much more soft, like a cake.

 Chocolate Hazelnut Spread: This cake requires a chocolate hazelnut spread, or a keto-friendly version of Nutella.
 I have not been able to test every single spread, but I think it should work with most chocolate hazelnut spreads.
 I used Nutilight.

 Eggs: The eggs are what give this cake structure.
 The egg yolks and whites will be separated and the egg whites are folded in to create the cake structure.